sararimuro/sararimuro/README.md

-- Hi, I’m @sararimuro AKA Max! ^^
+- Hi, I’m @sararimuro AKA Kai! ^^
-- I’m interested in all things ICT, namely programming, problem solving, information security and game design.
+- I’m interested in all things ICT, namely programming, problem solving, information security and machine learning.
 - Endlessly fascinated by technology: from the way we buy things and choose a movie for the evening to the way social media algorithms influence global way of thought, next election results and future climate policies.
 - I am a self-taught Pythonista with a good level of understanding of basic operators, functions, objects and the concenpts adjacent to them.
 - Currently studying information and comminucation technologies at Stadin ammattiopisto.